Welcome to River City Doubles

 Main Division Winners and Runners Up

-Winners — The Boast Beasts: Deesh Bhattal, Nitin Sethi, Alan Burke, Skye Philips, and Nick Farrell
+Winners — The Boast Beasts: Deesh Bhattal, Nitin Sethi, Alan Burke, Skylyr Phillips, and Nick Farrell

 Runners up — The Double Troubles: Heidi Stevenson, Peter Thacker, Tom Mitchell, and Bob Reynolds